How to set up a remote NAS using OpenMediaVault and Meshnet

 • Shared folder: Select the folder you created earlier.

-• Public: Select Guest allowed to allow passwordless guest access.
+• Public: Select No to allow only authenticated user access.

 4. Click Save.